OscarBautista-707/OscarBautista-707/README.md

+# About Me
-- 👋 Hi, I’m @OscarBautista-707
+- Hi, I’m @OscarBautista-707
 - I'm Currently a student

-- Am currently learning html, javscript, scss, css,
+## What I like
 - I like linux (endeavourOS), Kde, Firefox, and everything foss!
+- Minecraft, Stardew Valley...

+## Currently Working on
-- I'm also creating a web game with phaser
+- An online game made with the phaser3 engine
+- Learning javascript, html, css, scss, and general linux things

 <!---
 OscarBautista-707/OscarBautista-707 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.